1. Autumn Gardening

 4. Prevent Hedgehogs from hiding in Bonfires

 Hedgehogs are often burnt to death under bonfires.
 If you’re going to have a bonfire stack everything up out of the way then build it on the day you want to light it.
 If you can’t do that then put fencing or some other protection, at least 2 feet high, all the way round it.
 Don’t be tempted to later burn the beautiful piles of leaves you create in the Autumn.
 They are much better left as homes for wildlife and insects.
-But, if you really must have a bonfire, here is how to do it safely for wildlife.

 5. Reduce need for Rat Poison